-(PQ: C- or better in MAT1126 or ACT Math score of 24 or above [SAT-I Math score of 580 or above], or B- or better in high school (or college-equivalent) pre-calculus, trigonometry, or advanced algebra with trigonometry) This course stresses the use of fundamental principles to solve quantitative problems.
+PHY1101/1101L Fundamentals of Physics I54 cr (PQ: C- or better in MAT1126 or ACT Math score of 24 or above [SAT-I Math score of 580 or above], or B- or better in high school (or college-equivalent) pre-calculus, trigonometry, or advanced algebra with trigonometry) This course stresses the use of fundamental principles to solve quantitative problems.
 Mechanics, rotations and waves.
 Motion in one dimension, vectors, motion in two and three dimensions, force and Newton's laws, particle dynamics, work and energy, conservation of energy, rotational kinematics, rotational dynamics, angular momentum, fluids, oscillations, gravitation and other topics as time permits.
 Three lectures and one two-hour lab per week.
 A \$200 laboratory fee required.
 Concurrent registration required in lecture and lab.

-PHY1102/1102L Fundamentals of Physics II 5......4 cr

-(PQ: C- or better required in PHY1101 or PHY1201) This courses stresses the use of fundamental principles to solve quantitative problems.
+PHY1102/1102L Fundamentals of Physics II5......4 cr (PQ: C- or better required in PHY1101 or PHY1201) This courses stresses the use of fundamental principles to solve quantitative problems.
 Electricity and magnetism; optical phenomena; modern physics.
 Three lectures and one two-hour lab per week.
 A \$200 laboratory fee required.
 Concurrent registration required in lecture and lab.

-PHY1201/1201L Engineering Physics I \ . . . . . . . . . . . . . . . .
-4 cr

-(PQ: C- or better in MAT2121 or concurrently enrolled; one year of high school physics or PHY1101 recommended) Calculus-level, general physics course stressing the use of fundamental principles to solve quantitative problems related to mechanics, rotations, and waves.
+PHY1201/1201L Engineering Physics I5......4 cr (PQ: C- or better in MAT2121 or concurrently enrolled; one year of high school physics or PHY1101 recommended) Calculus-level, general physics course stressing the use of fundamental principles to solve quantitative problems related to mechanics, rotations, and waves.
 Specific topics include motion in one dimension, vectors, motion in two and three dimensions, force and Newton's laws, particle dynamics, work and energy, conservation of energy, conservation of momentum, rotational kinematics, rotational dynamics, angular momentum, oscillations, gravitation and fluid statics.
 Three lectures and one two-hour lab per week.
 A \$200 laboratory fee required.
 Concurrent registration required in lecture and lab.

-PHY1202/1202L Engineering Physics II 5 ......4 cr (PQ: C- or better in MAT2122 and C- or better in PHY1201) Second semester of calculus-level general physics course stressing the use of fundamental principles to solve quantitative problems.
+PHY1202/1202L Engineering Physics II 54 cr (PQ: C- or better in MAT2122 and C- or better in PHY1201) Second semester of calculus-level general physics course stressing the use of fundamental principles to solve quantitative problems.
 Electric circuits, electricity and magnetism.
 Current and resistance, DC circuits, electric charge, Coulomb's Law, the electric field, Gauss' Law, electric potential, capacitors and dielectrics, the magnetic field, Ampere's Law, Faraday's Law, inductance, AC circuits, magnetic properties of matter and waves.
 Three lectures and one two-hour lab per week.
 A \$200 laboratory fee required.
 Concurrent registration required in lecture and lab.

-PHY2203/2203L Engineering Physics III\\ \$......4 cr (PQ: C- or better in PHY1202) Third semester of calculus-level general physics course stressing the use of fundamental principles to solve quantitative problems, optics and waves.
+PHY2203/2203L Engineering Physics III^{ }......4 cr (PQ: C- or better in PHY1202) Third semester of calculus-level general physics course stressing the use of fundamental principles to solve quantitative problems, optics and waves.
 Modern physics, including quantum mechanics, special relativity and the atomic structure of materials.
 Three lectures and one two-hour lab per week.
 A \$200 laboratory fee required.
-Concurrent registration required in lecture parties and political ideologies.
-The modern state and its relationship to the individual and to political groups will be discussed.
-Constitutions, branches of government, bureaucracy and international politics will also be studied.
+Concurrent registration required in lecture and lab.